Adam Gazzaley: Research

-In 2016, he merged Gazzaley Lab, Neuroscience Imaging Center and Neuroscape Lab into one research center – Neuroscape — with the mission of bridging technology and neuroscience to create real-world solutions to enhance brain function.

 Industry

 In 2001, Gazzaley founded his first company, Wanderings Inc, to sell fine art prints of his nature photography.

-In 2011, Gazzaley co-founded Akili Interactive Labs, a company that develops, validates and distributes digital medicine via scientifically validated video games, and serves as a board member and its chief science advisor.
+In 2011, Gazzaley co-founded Akili Interactive Labs, a company that develops, validates and distributes digital medicine via scientifically validated video games, and serves as a science advisor.
 On June 15, 2020, Akili's EndeavorRx was FDA-cleared as a prescription treatment for children with ADHD.
 This landmark event marked the first FDA-cleared digital treatment for ADHD, and the first video game approved by the FDA as the treatment of any medical condition.
 It was reviewed through FDA's de novo pathway and so its clearance creates a new regulatory classification of medicine.

-In 2015, he co-founded JAZZ Venture Partners, a venture capital firm investing in experiential technology to improve human performance, and serves as its chief scientist.
+In 2015, he co-founded JAZZ Venture Partners, a venture capital firm investing in experiential technology to improve human performance, and served as its chief scientist until 2024.

 In 2016, Gazzaley co-founded Sensync, a company creating a sensory immersion vessel to offer a novel wellness treatment called the Deep Brain Massage.
 He served as its chief science advisor until 2021 when the company was dissolved.

 Public and media appearances

-Gazzaley has delivered over 700 talks around the world on his research and perspectives.
+Gazzaley has delivered over 750 talks around the world on his research and perspectives.
 His public speaking has been recognized by receiving the 2015 Science Educator Award by the Society for Neuroscience.

 He has been profiled in The New York Times, The New Yorker, The Wall Street Journal, Time, Discover, Wired, PBS, NPR, CNN, NBC Nightly News, The Today Show, and Good Morning America.
 In 2013, he wrote and hosted the nationally televised, PBS-sponsored special, "The Distracted Mind with Dr. Adam Gazzaley".
 In 2014, he co-hosted TEDMED.
-He has appeared in several TV documentaries.
+He has appeared in TV documentaries.

-Gazzaley has a chapter giving advice in Tim Ferriss' book Tools of Titans.